yiumioum-ai/semo/README.md

 ![Semo Screenshots](https://raw.githubusercontent.com/moses-mbaga/semo/d4ed0519764b78d729cc459476086928d0a2d54b/banner.png)

-Semo is an open-source Flutter application designed to offer a seamless movie and TV show streaming experience.
+Semo is designed to offer a seamless movie and TV show streaming experience.
 With support for multiple streaming servers, synced watch progress, and fully customizable subtitles, Semo aims to be your go-to streaming app for enjoying your favorite content.

 ## Features